Ready, set, travel: The holiday rush to the airports and highways is underway

 The Transportation Security Administration expects that the busiest days for air travel will be Thursday, Friday and New Year’s Day.
 TSA expects to screen more than 2.5 million travelers each of those days — that’s still far short of the record 2.9 million that agents screened on the Sunday after Thanksgiving.

-Flying is already surpassing pre-pandemic levels.
+Flying in the U.S. is already surpassing pre-pandemic levels.
 The TSA has screened 12.3% more travelers than it had by this time last year and 1.4% more than in 2019.
 December is running about 6% above the same month last year.

-Canceled flights surged last year, as airlines were caught short-staffed when travel rebounded from the pandemic more quickly than expected.
-Since then, airlines have hired thousands of pilots, flight attendants and other workers, and the cancellation rate has come down.

 The low rate of cancellations over Thanksgiving is leading to hope that flying over Christmas and New Year’s will be tolerable.